c4tom/DreamDevBox/docs/howto/docker-toolbox/find-docker-toolbox-ip-address.rst

 What to do with it
 ==================

-The Docker Toolbox IP address is the address where the Devilbox intranet as well as all of its projects will be available at.
+The Docker Toolbox IP address is the address where the DreamDevBox intranet as well as all of its projects will be available at.

 * Use it to access the intranet via your browser (``http://192.168.99.100`` in this example)